This week's challenge is all about organizing living room and family room areas of your home.

-You may not want all your books, magazines and newspapers to "live" in the living or family room all the time, but you may want to have a table or other storage box (such as the Rubbermaid Bento Box shown to the left) where you could place the book you're currently reading through, or a spot for a few of the latest magazines or newspapers.
+You may not want all your books, magazines and newspapers to "live" in the living or family room all the time, but you may want to have a table or other storage box (such as the one shown to the left) where you could place the book you're currently reading through, or a spot for a few of the latest magazines or newspapers.

 I already touched, above, on the need for good seating for this center, but obviously you want to have everything necessary that goes along with these entertainment activities in a central place, close together for convenience.

-Further, for those families who play video games having a gaming center (such as the one shown on the right) which holds all necessary games, controllers, cables, etc. is very helpful.
+Further, for those families who play video games having a gaming center which holds all necessary games, controllers, cables, etc. is very helpful.

 Finally, if you're a parent you're most likely very familiar with being overrun by toys in your living or family room.
 I know I am sometimes -- but it doesn't have to be this way.

 Kids need a place to play with toys and games (preferably a wide open area) in a central location, which often happens to be the family room, so they can spend time with their family or be supervised while parents do other tasks or relax.
 That doesn't mean your family room should be overrun with toys though -- instead, focus on keeping only a small amount of items here (such as in a toy organizer to the left), and perhaps rotate toys to keep kids interest in them.

 I've discussed how to organize toys and games in more detail in a later challenge.

 As you can see, the key to organizing living room and family room areas is to go back through your list above, from Step 1, of the functions and purposes of each room, and make sure that you have a center for each function on your list set up in the room.